In this MP you will

 1. Copy your Many Spheres MP solution

-2. Remove the z coordinate from the spheres and shrink them to 0.5/n**2 radii
+2. Remove the z coordinate from the spheres and resize them as given in the parameters table below

 3. Remove the view matrix and change the projection matrix to just an aspect-ratio scale: either \begin{bmatrix}\frac{h}{w}&0&0&0\\0&1&0&0\\0&0&1&0\\0&0&0&1\end{bmatrix} if the canvas is wider than it is tall or \begin{bmatrix}1&0&0&0\\0&\frac{w}{h}&0&0\\0&0&1&0\\0&0&0&1\end{bmatrix} if it is taller than it is wide